 What is creditable service?
 Creditable service is credit for service earned as a VRS defined benefit member.
 Members earn creditable service for each month they are reported in a covered position.
-Creditable service also may include credit for prior service a member may have purchased or additional service credit granted by an employer.
+Creditable service also may include credit for prior service a member may have purchased or additional creditable service granted by an employer (see Chapter 4-Enhancing Your Benefit).
 Creditable service is one of the factors used to calculate the VRS retirement benefit and determine eligibility for retiree benefits.